Park Jin-hee: Career

 Following the 2008 film Sweet Lie (also known as Lost and Found) in which her character pretends to have amnesia to snag her dream guy, Park continued to explore the romantic comedy genre in The Woman Who Still Wants to Marry (also known as Still, Marry Me).
 In the low-rated 2010 series, she played a career woman in her 30s who falls for a musician ten years her junior (played by Kim Bum).
 Park then joined the epic period drama Giant, set during the economic boom of 1970-80s Korea, and co-starring Lee Beom-soo and Park Sang-min.
 The series was a hit with TV critics and audiences, with a ratings peak of 40%.
 And Park's portrayal of a vengeance-driven, ambitious woman who finds success as a loan shark was again lauded at the SBS Drama Awards.

 She and Kim Hae-sook played mother and daughter in the melodrama A Long Visit (also known as My Mom), followed by Park's cameo appearance in war film 71: Into the Fire.

 Park reunited with Stock Flower director Park Chan-hong and writer Kim Ji-woo in her next television series Kimchi Family, which aired on cable channel jTBC in 2011.
 She played a woman who takes over her father's kimchi restaurant and rediscovers her love for cooking and family, as she fights with and falls for a gangster played by Song Il-gook.

 In 2012, she and John Park appeared in Music and Lyrics, an MBC Music reality show in which an actress and a male singer are paired together as lyricist and composer, respectively, to create a song.
 The song they composed, Maybe, Maybe, was recorded by Alex Chu and Horan of Clazziquai.
 Later that year, her arthouse film with Park Ji-yoon was released.
 Part-mystery, part-coming-of-age film, Grape Candy explored the nostalgia and tension at the reunion of two old high school friends who share a painful past.

 Park joined the cast of Hur Jun, the Original Story (in Korean, Gu-am Heo Jun), about the Joseon-era royal physician Heo Jun (played by Kim Joo-hyuk).
 The historical drama aired daily on MBC in 2013.

 After her childbirth, Park made a comeback in the tvN drama Memory.
 She next starred in family melodrama My Fair Lady.

 Park replaced Go Hyun-jung as the lead actress in SBS thriller Return, after the latter quit due to conflicts with the production team.

+In 2026, Park starred in KBS2's revenge drama Pearl in Red as twins Kim Myeong-hee and Kim Dan-hee.